NatMon/seneca-college/IPC144/Workshops/Workshop 4/README.md

 If you have completed all previous game labs, you may complete this section in order to merge your current lab with your previous labs.

-- Copy the functions (and prototypes) into your codeQuest source code file
+- Copy the functions (and prototypes) into your "codeQuest.c" file
 - Copy the main code from this lab and paste it directly below code quest intro banner (before character creation)
 - Move the character creation and battle scene code from the main and place it in the new game function, replacing the "Not implemented!" print statement
 - Clear the screen before the character creation section begins